Aeo

 No analysis available

-I looked for hotel pool language such as hotel rental pool, hotel program, Hilton/Trump/Ritz pool, or managed by hotel, and found nothing.
-Since STR is not evidenced as allowed, this remains false.
+I looked for hotel pool wording such as hotel rental pool, Hilton/Trump/Ritz pool, or building-managed rental programs and found none.
+Since there is no evidence of STR permission or a hotel pool, this is treated as false.

 No analysis available